Javascript is required

 Research article

-Design of An Optimized Robust Deadbeat Controller for Roll Motion in Tail-Sitter VTOL UAVs
+Design of an Optimized Robust Deadbeat Controller for Roll Motion in Tail-Sitter VTOL UAVs

 ali h. mhmood*